Built to Spill: First Warner Bros. period (1995–2002)

 Martsch signed Built to Spill to Warner Bros.
 Records in 1995 for a three-album deal.
 Unlike many artists signed to major labels, the deal the band brokered with Warner Bros. allowed it to retain a large degree of creative control over future albums.
 Built to Spill produced its first major-label release in 1997 with Perfect from Now On.
-By this time, the band consisted of Martsch, Nelson, Netson, and Scott Plouf.
-Perfect from Now On was met with critical success and caused Built to Spill to become one of the United States' most recognizable indie rock bands.
-Before releasing another album, Martsch made Nelson and Plouf permanent members of the band.
+The album marked a departure from the band's earlier work, with 7 of its 8 tracks stretching beyond the 6-minute mark.
+As Martsch later explained, "I didn’t like the idea of our stuff being played on the radio a bunch, and I didn’t want us to have a hit."
+In spite of its unorthodox approach, Perfect from Now On was met with critical success, and Built to Spill became one of the United States' most recognizable indie rock bands of the early 1990s.
+Before releasing another album, Martsch made Brett Nelson (bass) and Scott Plouf (drums) permanent members of the band.
 In 1999, the band released Keep It Like a Secret to continued critical success and for the first time, significant commercial success; it debuted at No. 120 on the Billboard 200 and a year after its release had sold 60,000 copies.
 The band's first live album, Live was released in 2000.
 By 2001, the band's three albums for Warner Bros. had sold a combined 200,000 copies in the US.
 The band's fifth studio album, Ancient Melodies of the Future, was released in 2001.

 In 2002, Martsch released Now You Know, a solo album with both blues and folk elements.
 He performed numerous solo concerts in support of the album.
 Built to Spill was on hiatus for most of this period.